Daniel K. Riskin: Television

 Riskin appears on the Animal Planet series Monsters Inside Me, which is about parasites, as an expert.

 To promote that show, Riskin has appeared on The Dr. Oz Show (2009), The Tonight Show with Jay Leno (2010), and several times on The Late Late Show with Craig Ferguson (2010–2014).
 Riskin has also appeared on the shows Evolve (2008) and Bedbug Apocalypse (2011).
 In 2010, Riskin became the co-host of Daily Planet, on Discovery Channel Canada with Ziya Tong.

 Although Riskin now works full-time in television, he still dabbles in bat research.
 On one of his first segments on Daily Planet, he filmed in China to look for the fishing bat which catches fish with its feet.

 Writing

 Riskin's first book, Mother Nature is Trying to Kill You: A Lively Tour Through the Dark Side of the Natural World, was published by Touchstone Books on March 4, 2014.
+Riskin also published a children's book in 2022 titled, "Fiona the Fruit Bat" about a short-tailed fruit bat who is afraid of the dark but has to make a leap of faith to take her first flight.
+Beautifully illustrated by Rachel Qiuqi.